 We talked about the employees that own objectives and key results and then the reviews.
-Now let’s talk about the rest of the cast.
+Now let’s talk about the rest of the team.
 Obviously management and the KR owners getting involved is important.
 But if there are other team members that should support the KR owners to achieve the key results, they become a vital part of the overall equation.
-You must find a way to ensure that the supporting cast understands their role and performs that role to ensure that your OKRs are achieved.
+You must find a way to ensure that the supporting team understands their role and performs that role to ensure that your OKRs are achieved.

 - It is vital to understand the role that the supporting cast has to perform in the achievement of your OKRs and ensure that you first get their commitment and also ensure that they completely understand what they need to deliver.